ndurner/ndurner.github.io/_posts/2025-04-05-gpt4o-infographics.md

 Final result:
 ![illustration of a build process with instructor pointing to it](assets/img/gpt4o-imagegen-infographic.png)

-Food for thought: ethical implications and ehtical conduct when using the works of others as a style reference.
+Food for thought: ethical implications and ethical conduct when using the works of others as a style reference.